 Please share and Pin.
 It really helps others find it and my wee blog get seen.

-If you’ve liked this pattern, you may want to subscribe to my email newsletter, you’ll be the first to know about new releases, tester calls and offers and get exclusive discounts on all new releases!
+If you’ve liked this pattern, you may want to subscribe to my email newsletter, you’ll be the first to know about new releases, tester calls and offers and get exclusive discounts on new releases!

 Thank you, love Jan 💛